CeciliaDaniels/GettingAndCleaningDataProject/README.md

 ##Coursera Getting and Cleaning Data - Course Project
 README.md
 ==================================================================
-Authore: Cecilia Daniels
+### Author: Cecilia Daniels
-Date: 7/25/22015
+###Date: 7/25/22015
 ==================================================================

 ###In this project:
 Input activity data UCI HAR Data was used to create a subset of Mean and Std Deviation data elements in the test and training data sets.
-This data set is

-subsequently used to create a final tidyData set with the average of each variable, for each activity, for each subject.
+This data set is subsequently used to create a final tidyData set with the average of each variable, for each activity, for each subject.

 ###Github repo: https://github.com/CeciliaDaniels/GettingAndCleaningDataProject
 ###Repo Contents:
-run_analysis.r: R programming script for reading and processing the UCI HAR Data README.txt: This document
+run_analysis.r: R programming script for reading and processing the UCI HAR Data README.md: This document
 CodeBook.md: Describes the input and output data and the processing steps

 ### To run this code in your environment: